 Techniques for Mounting Prisms

-The design of a mechanical mounting for a prism depends on a variety of factors such as the inherent rigidity of the optic; the tolerable movements and distortions of the surfaces (especially reflecting ones); the magnitudes, locations, and orientations of the steady-state forces holding the optic against its mounting reference surfaces during operation; the transient forces driving the optic against or away from those surfaces during exposure to extreme shock and vibration; thermal effects; the shape and quality of the mounting surfaces touching the optic; the sizes, shapes, orientations, and smoothness of those mounting surfaces (usually machined surfaces such as pads) on the mount; and the rigidity and long-term stability of the mount.
+The appropriateness of the design of a mechanical mounting for a prism depends on a variety of factors such as the inherent rigidity of the optic; the tolerable movements and distortions of the surfaces (especially reflecting ones); the magnitudes, locations, and orientations of the steady-state forces holding the optic against its mounting reference surfaces during operation; the transient forces driving the optic against or away from those surfaces during exposure to extreme shock and vibration; the thermal effects; the shape and quality of the mounting surfaces touching the optic; the sizes, shapes, orientations, and smoothness of those mounting surfaces (usually machined surfaces such as pads) on the mount; and the rigidity and long-term stability of the mount.
 In addition, the design must be compatible with assembly, adjustment, maintenance, package size, weight, and configuration constraints.
-Last, but not least, it must also be affordable in the context of the cost of the entire instrument.
-In this chapter, a variety of techniques for mounting prisms are described.
-Included are kinematic, semikinematic, and nonkinematic interfaces.
-Generally, prisms are rigid solid polyhedrons with flat surfaces intersecting at various dihedral angles.
-Some prisms, such as Porro prisms, image-erecting prisms, axicons, and cube corner prisms, may have surfaces with curved apertures that conform to rotationally symmetric transmitted or reflected beam shapes for weight reduction and packaging reasons.
+Last but not the least, it must also be affordable in the context of the cost of the entire instrument.